jcame/virome_analysis-FOOD/README.md

 mv usearch* bin/
 ```

-In addition, you should also download the following customized databases:
+In addition, you should also download the following Vapline's customized databases:

 - Modified DB of Viral Orthologous Groups (VOGs | https://vogdb.org/) + proteins from Anelloviruses (Circoviridae) derived from our recent pre-print Shah et al. 2021 (https://doi.org/10.1101/2021.07.02.450849)
 ```